How to Renew Car Registration in Utah

 - A copy of your inspection or emissions test reports

-Get a full list of required documents and information in our step-by-step car registration guide.
+Get a list of typical documents and helpful information in our free car registration guide.

 When renewing online, follow the car registration renewal prompts and enter all required information.
 You should receive your new registration card and decals by mail within 15 days of submitting your payment.